ulfalizer/nesalizer/README.md

 automagically.
 The emulator currently manages about 6x emulation speed on my two-year-old 2600K Core i7.

+See <b>coding-style.txt</b> for notes on coding style and a bit of religion.

 ## Compatibility ##

 iNES mappers (support circuitry inside cartridges) supported so far: 0, 1, 2, 3, 4, 5 (including ExGrafix, split screen, and PRG RAM swapping), 7, 9, 11, 71, 232.